cascadiajs/cascadiajs/app/markdown/2025/next-steps/lightning-stage.md

 ---
-title: Speaker Handbook
+title: Lightning Speaker Handbook
-excerpt: Information for speakers at CascadiaJS 2025
+excerpt: Information for lightning stage speakers at CascadiaJS 2025
 ---
 <div id="toc">
 <h2>On This Page</h2>